apostrophecms/piece-type-importer/README.md

 # Apostrophe Pieces Importer

 This module adds an optional import feature to all piece type modules in an [Apostrophe](https://apostrophecms.com) project.
-This feature enables importing *published* pieces of piece types from csv files where it is configured.
+This feature enables importing pieces from CSV files where it is configured.
 Requires Apostrophe 3.

 ## Installation